jorgearguellles/blog/content/blog/hello-world/index.md

 ---
-title: Hello World 1
+title: Hello World
 date: "2021-09-08"
-description: "Hello World 2"
+description: "This is my first post on my new blog!
+How exciting!"
 ---
 <!-- date: año-mes-día -->